kyma-project/telemetry-manager/.github/pull-request-template.md

 - [ ] The PR is linked to a GitHub Issue.
 - [ ] New features have a milestone label set.
 - [ ] New features have defined acceptance criteria in a corresponding GitHub Issue, and all criteria are satisfied with this PR.
+- [ ] The corresponding GitHub Issue has a respective `area` label.

 ## Testability